null

 STEP 2 - BEGIN INSTALLATION:

-1. Clean/inspect races, bearings & dust shields then re-grease your bike’s neck bearings for install.
+1. Clean/inspect races, bearings & dust shields then grease your bike’s neck bearings for install.

 2. Install/slide the lower neck bearing dust shield followed by the lower neck bearing onto stem.
 Press them carefully onto the stem attached to the lower triple tree.